 You want the best for your small friend.
 You want to keep them nourished and give them something interesting to eat.
 But there’s a massive difference between what a rabbit or degu thinks is a great breakfast and what actually is.
 Luckily we may have an answer – Supreme Science Selective.

-Supreme Science Selective have developed veterinary recommended species-specific foods.
+Supreme Science Selective has developed veterinary recommended species-specific foods.
 This means you can be sure that your Chinchilla is getting its soya hulls and your senior rabbit is getting its Lucerne meal in just the right proportions.
-These animal specific diets also offer a handy guide to the kind of thing you should be feeding them, and some pointers on what they could be missing out on if you use a home prepared feed.
+These animal-specific diets also offer a handy guide to the kind of thing you should be feeding them and some pointers on what they could be missing out on if you use a home-prepared feed.

 Supreme Science Selective recipes also have the benefit that their foods are formulated with zero added sugars.
 They (quite rightly) believe that any added sugars can harm teeth, upset small stomachs and cause damage to the skin and coat.
 So, if you go down the Supreme Science Selective route you know they’re clear – but if you’re using them as a template for home grown feeds be wary of molasses, syrup, glucose and sucrose, while not always common, are not unknown in other small pet mixes.

 So without further ado, meet the Supreme Science Selective and see if one’s right for your little furry friend.